-Before I know it, the day is finished and there are a million things I could have been doing, like figuring out ways to customize this web presence, writing, reading something incredible, stretching/yoga/breathing focus, and meditating, which is the most challenging.
+Before I know it, the day is finished and there are a million things I could have been doing, like figuring out ways to customize this web presence, writing, reading something miraculous, stretching/yoga/breathing focus, and meditating, the latter being the most challenging.

 It seems that anything we can think of contains an infinite realm.
 Whatever a person is doing has unending potential.

 You can wipe the word ‘boredom’ or ‘aburrimiento’ from your language arsenal.
 It does not apply.
 There are too many possibilities on this enthralling earth.

 Whatever it is you need or want to do, there is no reason not to motivate.
 Organizing motivation helps.

 Personal Rule: If I tell others I will attend, then I have to make it a priority.
 This works well with just-after-the-crack-of-dawn yoga classes at Sonido Selva.

 WELLNESS TIP: Yoga is best first thing in the morning as it sets an incredibly positive tone for the rest of the day.
 While breathing is heavily focused on, yoga can be also be a good physical workout.

 I have taught many English classes at 8 am.
 As a student, attending early classes is a great idea because the morning tends to be when the mind is the freshest.
 This initial motivation can provide positive momentum for the rest of the day.